quic-shaksuma/eld/docs/userguide/documentation/linker_plugins/linker_plugins.rst

 and is used for finally loading the program.
 Typically, output sections with same *Alloc*, *Exec*, and *Write* permissions are mapped to the same segment.

-:code:`eld::plugin::OutputSection` is a handler for an output section.
-It can be used to inspect an output section, and get it's associated linker script rules.
+:code:`eld::plugin::OutputSection` represents an output section.

 Chunk
 --------